eirikt/default-webapp-heroku/README.md

 1. Navigate to [http://localhost:8000]()

 ## Stage the webapp
-1. Use Heroku Toolbelt to stage your webapp using production environment configuration.
+1. Use Heroku Toolbelt to stage your webapp using production environment configuration

    Kill your local server and redeploy on port `8000`.